johnmholmes/Aquarium_Monitor_V2/Esp32 Software/Esp32_ato/Readme.md

 # Project development

-My goal is to be able to interact with the ATO Esp32 module, and if needed be able to over ride the system if required from outside of my home network.
+My goal is to be able to interact with the ATO Esp32 module, and if needed be I will be able to over ride the system if required from outside of my home network.
 The reason for this may be if while I am away from the home for an extended period the infra read sensors can get dirty from algea growth and not trigger the pump to run.
 In this case sernario I could then triggered this event from Node Red to run the pump.
 I do use a Esp32can to monitor the sump area of the system.

 The Esp32 unit I am using is approxamitly £6 at the moment in the UK and the number of free GPIO pins makes this simple to accomplish, by adding some extra functions to the sketch and Node Red.
+I am also using a £4 break out board to make connecting devices more easily.
+The total cost for this unit will be around £15 less the pump and power supply.

+While commercial units are available I feel the amount of control I can have out ways these systems.
+Also if you buy direct from China vai aliexpress the cost is brought down to aapprox £10.